apple/swift-distributed-tracing-baggage-core/README.md

 # 🧳 Distributed Tracing Baggage Core

+> 📔 **NOTE**: It is very unlikely that you want to depend on _this_ package itself.
+> Most libraries and projects should depend on and use the https://github.com/apple/swift-distributed-tracing-baggage package instead.
+> And consider baggage an implementation detail, unless avoiding the `SwiftLog` dependency is necessary.

 `Baggage` is a minimal (zero-dependency) context propagation container, intended to "carry" baggage items for purposes of cross-cutting tools to be built on top of it.

-It is modeled after the concepts explained in [W3C Baggage](https://w3c.github.io/baggage/) and the in the spirit of [Tracing Plane](https://cs.brown.edu/~jcmace/papers/mace18universal.pdf) baggage context type, although by itself it does not define a specific serialization format.
+It is modeled after the concepts explained in [W3C Baggage](https://w3c.github.io/baggage/) and the in the spirit of [Tracing Plane](https://cs.brown.edu/~jcmace/papers/mace18universal.pdf) 's "Baggage Context" type, although by itself it does not define a specific serialization format.

 Please refer to [Swift Distributed Tracing Baggage](https://github.com/apple/swift-distributed-tracing-baggage) and [Swift Distributed Tracing](https://github.com/apple/swift-distributed-tracing) for usage guides of this type.

-## Dependencies

-It should be noted that most libraries and frameworks do NOT need to depend on this package explicitly, but rather should depend on [Swift Distributed Tracing Baggage](https://github.com/apple/swift-distributed-tracing-baggage) or [Swift Distributed Tracing](https://github.com/apple/swift-distributed-tracing) which will pull the
-`CoreBaggage` via their transitive dependencies.
-This package and the `CoreBaggage` module exist only for libraries which want to maintain an absolutely minimal dependency footprint, and e.g. do not want to depend on `Logging` modules, which the higher level packages may do.

-## Installation
+## Dependency

-You can install the `BaggageContext` library through the Swift Package Manager.
-The library itself is called `Baggage`, so that's what you'd import in your Swift files.
+ In order to depend on this library you can use the Swift Package Manager, and add the following dependency to your `Package.swift`:

 ```swift
 dependencies: [